-- The Village finished the year with a \$400,632 surplus against a budgeted surplus of \$244,412.
-Lower expenditures were the primary reason for this difference.
-The largest of these were savings on snow removal and the bus contract. - Due to the COVID-19 emergency, the Village Center was closed for nearly the entire fiscal year.
-This led to a reduction in expenses, particularly in General Government and Recreation programs.
-Income for FY2021 was reduced as well. - The economic uncertainty resulting from COVID-19 continues to develop and it is unclear what the longer-term fiscal impact will be on the Village.
-Both revenues and expenses may be affected. - The office space in the Village owned property at 4602 North Park Avenue remained vacant throughout the fiscal year.
-A new group of tenants has since moved into the space, so rental revenue is anticipated for FY 2022. - On an accrual basis, and adjusted for depreciation, the Village finished the year with a change in net position of \$456,206 compared to \$354,330 in the previous year. - Net position available for appropriation at the end of the year amounted to \$5,399,727.
-Fund balances committed for specific purposes by the Village Council amounted to \$12,633.
+- The Village finished the year with a \$406,098 surplus against a budgeted surplus of \$158,993.
+Increased income tax was the primary reason for this difference. - Due to the COVID-19 emergency, the Village Center was closed for a small portion of the fiscal year.
+This did not have a material result on overall revenues and expenses for FY 2022. - The office space in the Village-owned property at 4602 North Park Avenue was leased for most of the fiscal year.
+Rental revenue is anticipated to continue for FY 2023 as the lease has been extended. - On an accrual basis, and adjusted for depreciation, the Village finished the year with a change in net position of \$951,856 compared to \$456,206 in the previous year. - Net position available for appropriation at the end of the year amounted to \$6,252,935.
+Fund balances committed for specific purposes by the Village Council amounted to \$12,658.